Words by Maren Häußermann

 Usually, the process ends with the judgment of the customer.
 Why not turn it around and start here?
 What do people need and want?
 That is what Simon Hochleitner asked himself.
 In the second semester of his studies, he learned how to use the Clo3D software.
 With this, one can change the two-dimensional designs virtually and sew them together like this as well.
 One can then fit the piece of clothing to a three-dimensional avatar and have a look at the final product in a digital form.
 Hochleitner used a 3D scan of his own body to experiment with.
 Then, he went back from his body to the design.
 His project became about reconstructing two-dimensional patterns on three-dimensional virtual bodies and deconstructing these bodies to get back to a two-dimensional form.

-Create a body first, any kind of body.
+Create a body first, any body.
 Hochleitner worked together in an interdisciplinary team and thus found himself no longer programming with software for fashion creation but with the software used in architecture, product design, and game design.
 The bodies stopped having a human form.
 Together with his colleagues, Hochleitner experimented with the codes, changed the sizes, and the shape of his virtual model.

 At some point, I stopped seeing the body as an object to be dressed, Hochleitner says.
 Instead, he focussed on seeing it as the origin of the process.
 No two bodies are the same.
 Hochleitner soon saw that in the two-dimensional designs, the output of the process.
 I never get symmetric patterns because the human body is not symmetric, he says.